CMPSC302-Spring-2025-AlleghenyCollege/project1_course-website/README.md

 - **Participation and Engagement**
   - Active participation in team meetings and discussions.
-  - Regular contributions to the project board and task assignments.
+  - Regular contributions to the project board and task assignments (must show up on GitHub).

 - **Task Completion**
   - Completion of assigned tasks in individual branches.